 Mayflower Yacht Rally

-During August 2020, the Royal Southampton Yacht Club and Royal Naval Volunteer Reserve Yacht Club, have led a rally, following the sailing of the Mayflower and Speedwell in 1620, linking Southampton, Dartmouth and Plymouth.
+During August 2020, the Royal Southampton Yacht Club and Royal Naval Volunteer Reserve Yacht Club, led a rally, following the sailing of the Mayflower and Speedwell in 1620, linking Southampton, Dartmouth and Plymouth.

 The rally carried a ‘Mayflower Badge’ from Southampton’s 1920 Mayflower Pageant to these destinations to gift to their museums.